View Winners of 2020 Tennessee Sustainable Transportation Awards

 Speaker: Mark D. Abkowitz, Ph.D., Director of Vanderbilt Center for Environmental Management Studies, Vanderbilt University

 The final STF&E webinar will feature a digital “fireside chat” between TDEC Commissioner David Salyers and TDOT Commissioner Clay Bright, moderated by Deputy Commissioners Greg Young of TDEC and Preston Elliott of TDOT.
 Speakers will highlight exceptional mobility projects from across the state’s diverse geographies and communities, as well as several State-organized resources, programs, and tools that support transportation efficiency, safety, and accessibility for all Tennesseans.
-Register Here.
+Click here to watch the webinar recording.

 Speaker: Clay Bright, TDOT Commissioner